‘RHOD’ Kameron Westcott Gets Dragged After ‘Tone-Deaf’ Instagram Post

 “Better days are ahead for everyone,” she wrote.

 The Real Housewives of Dallas wrapped Season 4 last year.
-There hasn’t been a formal announcement, although, as The Inquisitr reported, the series was rumored to begin filming Season 5 by the end of June.
+The Inquisitr reported that the series was rumored to begin filming Season 5 by the end of June.

-Kameron was set to return along with castmates, Stephanie Hollman, Brandi Redmond, D’Andra Simmons, and Kary Brittingham.
-The report also stated that two new members would join the cast, Tiffany Moon and Jennifer Davis Long.
-The new additions came after former The Real Housewives of Dallas star, LeeAnne Locken exited the show after the actress caused a racism scandal in Season 4.
+Kameron was set to return along with castmates Stephanie Hollman, Brandi Redmond, D’Andra Simmons, and Kary Brittingham.
+The report also stated that two new members would join the cast — Tiffany Moon and Jennifer Davis Long.
+The new additions came after former star LeeAnne Locken exited the show after causing a racism scandal in Season 4.